 Jointly funded staff positions between the Met Office and the University of Leeds provide the foundation for the partnership.

-- Dr John Marsham is the Met Office Joint Chair t Leeds and Chair of the Academic Partnership.
+- Professor John Marsham is the Met Office Joint Chair at Leeds and Chair of the Academic Partnership.

-- Professor Jason Lowe is Priestley International Centre for Climate Chair, the Head of Climate Services and Deputy Director at the Met Office Hadley Centre.
+- Professor Jason Lowe is the Priestley Centre for Climate Futures Chair, the Head of Climate Services and Deputy Director at the Met Office Hadley Centre.

 - Professor Simon Vosper is a Visiting Professor of Atmospheric Dynamics.
 He is the Executive Director of Meteorological Science at the Met Office, leading the Science programme and strategy.